waqarabbas123/Business-Website/README.md

-Business-website with fully responsive. this website is a just single page web page
+this is just a repository